lizageorge/learning-react/Notes/React - The Complete Guide.md

     export default person;
     ```
-    - use uppercase for file names and folders, but use lowercase for creating classes. the lowercases are reserved for JSX "html-ish" syntax
+    - use uppercase for file names and folders, but use lowercase for creating classes. the lowercases are reserved for JSX
+- *A Bit about JSX*
+    - **JSX** is a way to insert HTML markdown straight into a JS file, and is recommended by React.
+You can insert any JS *statements* into JSX HTML by surrrounding it in curly braces.
+You can make your JSX code multi-lined for readibility, so it looks like HTML, just be sure to put that in parentheses to avoid automaic semicoon insertion.
+JSX is also able to avoid injection attacks by escaping certain symbols like angle brackets.

 ### Making an ineractive/dynamic page
     - there are two ways to change the content of a page dynamically and selectively; change a prop inputted to a component, or change the state of a component.
 This way, React can watch the Vitrual DOM - that you can make specific changes to - find the specific area that changes, and rerenders just that bit of the DOM.